adavoudi/MemorAI/README.md

 4. **Trigger a build.** Go to your app in the Amplify Console and click **Redeploy this version** to start a new build that includes the secret environment variable.

 Your application will now be live and accessible at the URL provided by Amplify Hosting.

-## **Important Notes on Private Assets**

-Please be aware that some assets used in this project are proprietary and are not included in this public repository.

-- **Generative AI Prompts:** The specific prompts used to instruct the Claude model on Amazon Bedrock are private.
-They are stored in an S3 bucket at `s3://memorai-secret-files/` in the files `prompt-story.md` and `prompt-ssml.md`.
-The backend Lambda functions are configured to access these files, but they are not available here.
-To run this project yourself, you will need to create your own prompts and modify the Lambda functions to access them from your own secure location.